-I was in the Finagle A Bagel in Needham, and while I was waiting to place my order, I noticed a conveyer belt built into the display case.
+I was in the Finagle A Bagel in Needham, and while I was waiting to place my order, I noticed a conveyor belt built into the display case.
 It was about six inches wide, and ran the entire length of the counter.
 It was moving pretty fast, and in the middle of it was a foot-wide horizontal disk spinning really fast.
-When my turn came, I asked what the conveyer belt was for.
-The bagel guy said, "Watch", picked up a bagel with his tongs, and tossed it onto the belt.
+When my turn came, I asked what the conveyor belt was for.
+The bagel guy said, “Watch”, picked up a bagel with his tongs, and tossed it onto the belt.

 The bagel was zipped along to the disk, which sliced it neatly in two, and sped it faster along the rest of the belt, like one of those Hot Wheels thingies with the two wheels inside that spits the car out the other side.